CiscoDevIoT/gateway-python-sdk/README.md

 4. Connect RaspberryPi with Display use the HDMI cables.

 #### Build the software environment
 5. Install the Python 2.7.
-Check the python version of RaspberryPi os. this sample code base on python2.7.3 or later. in most time, the RaspberryPi os have installed the python2.7.3 or later, if not, you can install the python follow [here](https://www.raspberrypi.org/documentation/linux/software/python.md)
+Check the python version of RaspberryPi os. this sample code base on python 2.7.3 or later. in most time, the RaspberryPi os have installed the python 2.7.3 or later, if not, you can install the python follow [here](https://www.raspberrypi.org/documentation/linux/software/python.md)

 6. Install GrovePi SDK.